 Have you read articles in newspapers, magazines and newsletters and wished that you could write like that - and get paid to do it?
-You will discover the basic skills needed to write news from a professional Fleet Street journalist.
-This highly practical beginners' course will explore how a story progresses from the idea to interviewing, writing and editing.
-With over 26,000 magazines and 1,000 newspapers published in Britain every year, there's never been a better time to begin writing news - be it local, regional or national; it could also be about your favourite subject, work or hobby.
-We'll look at what makes a good news story - and what doesn't; what you want to write about; where to find ideas; how hard and soft news differ and editing to length.
+You will discover the basic skills needed to write news, features and other articles from a professional Fleet Street journalist.
+This highly practical beginners' course will explore how a story progresses from the idea to commissioning, interviewing, writing and getting it published.
+With over 26,000 magazines and 1,000 newspapers published in Britain every year, there's never been a better time to begin writing about your favourite subject - be it your work or hobby.
+We'll look at what makes a good story - and what doesn't; what you want to write about; where to find ideas; how news and features differ from each other and editing.